linebender/linebender.github.io/content/blog/2025-02-28-tmil-13/index.md

 ## Peniko

-Peniko provides a set of shared types for concepts that are important for drawing/stroking paths, but excluding the path geometry itself (which can be found in kurbo).
+Peniko provides a set of shared types for concepts that are important for drawing/stroking paths, but excluding the path geometry itself (which can be found in Kurbo).
 It includes types for brush styles (including gradient) and color.

 We released [Peniko 0.3.1] which was a simple maintenance release with tweaked docs and updated dependencies.